 Dominica is one of the most mountainous islands in the Caribbean, boasting the highest peaks in the Eastern Caribbean.
 With high precipitation and many rock faces and cliffs, the island also has an abundance of scenic waterfalls that dot the coast.
-Running water is so plentiful here that, according to, 33 percent of the island's electricity comes from hydro-generation.

-Most of the island consists of dense forest and small villages, but writers say the island's capital, Roseau, is a vibrant city on the island's southwest side that can often be noisy, loud and congested.
+Most of the island consists of dense forest and small villages, but visitors say the island's capital, Roseau, is a vibrant city on the island's southwest side that can often be noisy, loud and congested.
 The Roseau River runs through the town into the Caribbean Sea.
 Roseau's downtown, just south of the river, contains the city's main north-south thoroughfare: Queen Mary Street, which turns into Independence Street.
 Perpendicular streets and lanes run between the two streets.
 You should be cautious when walking and driving around the area since many of the streets are one-way.

 Carib Indian Territory

-Writers also recommend visiting the Carib Indian Territory, a 3,700-acre portion of the island that is home to the many of the island's indigenous Carib population.
+Writers also recommend visiting the Carib Indian Territory, a 3,700-acre portion of the island that is home to many of the island's indigenous Carib population.
 The most popular part of the territory is Kalinago Barana Autê, a traditional Carib village that offers Carib cultural exhibitions, including bread baking, basket weaving, herbal remedies and traditional canoe-building.